mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_04-Control_and_looping.md

 *The `continue;` statement*

 The `continue;` statement allows you to skip all subsequent statements that exist within the body of a loop.
 That is, if the `continue;` statement is met during program execution, all subsequent statements within the loop are skipped, and the next iteration of the loop begins again.
+A note on the program snipped below: you might want to do the exercises before you copy it out and run it.

 ```C
 for (i = 0; i < 10; ++i) {